 Latest OLTC tables updates

-On the 18th of June 2020 and on the 27th of July 2020 the Sentinel -3B and Sentinel-3A OLTC table have been respectively updated to version 3.0 and 6.0.
-As illustrated in Figure 1, the most important change brought by this update is the densification of the identified specific targets (by more than a factor of 2) with notably an important number of new targets over rivers and lakes above 60° N.
+On 18 June and 27 July 2020 the Sentinel-3B and Sentinel-3A OLTC table, respectively, were updated to version 3.0 and 6.0.
+As illustrated in Figure 6, the most important change introduced in this update is the densification of the identified specific targets (by more than a factor of 2) with notably an important number of new targets over rivers and lakes above 60° N.

 In addition, and specifically for Sentinel-3A, new specific calibration sites have been identified as targets in the OLTC table version 6.0.
 Hereafter is the list of these sites: